eighthree/Simple-LED-Strip-Controller/README.md

 best practices and code examples: https://learn.adafruit.com/adafruit-neopixel-uberguide/overview

 ## Software Setup
+1. Download and install Arduino 1.8.5 IDE and the libraries listed below using the library manager (Sketch -> Include Library -> Manage Libraries)
-* Perform 'ESP8266 Sketch Data Upload' for jscolor
+2. Perform 'ESP8266 Sketch Data Upload' to upload minified jscolor js library
+3. Edit config.h
-* Compile and upload sketch
+4. Compile and upload sketch (80/160MHz, LwIP Variant v1.4 Prebuilt)
+5. Hit the reset button twice to enable wifi manager, connect to the new access point (default: ledstrip) and setup wifi for the device.
+6. Open browser to http://ledstrip.local , the page will reload once the first time you visit it on any device.
+Modes buttons should appear on refresh.
+7. Eat cake.

 #### Libraries
 * ESP8266WiFi, https://github.com/esp8266/Arduino